1 9 5 8 – Current (UK)

 The show was created by a genial eccentric called John Hunter Blair, who was known to put lighted pipes in his pockets in moments of excitement (and who later died from Multiple Sclerosis while watching an episode of his brainchild).

 Originally just a seven-week experiment, it began as a once-a-week 15-minute programme for five to twelve-year-olds, with items on trains (for boys) and dolls (for girls), and soon grew into the show we know and love today.

 Under the ever-vigilant eye of the show’s Editor Biddy Baxter, numerous presenters encouraged viewers to raise millions of pounds in the famous Blue Peter Appeals.

 Instead of sending in money, children have been urged to collect old clothes, used stamps, paperback books or milk bottle tops, and by 1971 it was estimated that 7½ tons of silver paper had been sent in.
-I can’t remember how many Blue Peter Appeals there have been, but as a child, every lifeboat I ever saw while at the seaside had a Blue Peter sticker on it.

 Some 3,000 letters poured into the production office each week, and when the show held a competition to design a train of the future, there were 110,000 entrants ranging in age from two to 72.

 Christopher Trace got the job of presenter as a result of his expertise at building model railways.
 “It was while constructing the layouts that I invented the phrase ‘Here’s one I made earlier’ because we didn’t have instant glue in those days”.

 Chris’s layouts were a feature of the show – and a source of entertainment for others, as he once discovered to his cost; “I remember a particularly complicated layout that I had gone through in great detail with the director . . . before we went for a tea break.
 It was planned down to the last detail – all the points were set and so on.”